VladNachev/UnitMockTesting/README.md

 * Mockito

 ## TO DO
-Add more and varies tests to demonstrate the usage of JUnit and Mockito in different scenarios.
+Add more and various tests to demonstrate the usage of JUnit and Mockito in different scenarios.